Seravo/docs/_posts/2015-10-13-available-commands.md

 #### wp-optimize-images
 [`wp-optimize-images`](/docs/man/wp-optimize-images) - Optimize images on site.
 Can be given a path as a parameter but scans `/data/wordpress/htdocs/wp-content/uploads/\` but default.
 Runs only if the `seravo-enable-optimize-images` value in the database is set to true.
 Reduces the resolution of all JPEG files according to maximum width and height saved in the database table `wp_options`as`seravo-image-max-resolution-width`and`seravo-image-max-resolution-width`.
 Maximum image quality for JPEG is set to 90.
 Image quality for PNG files is set to 7.
 Prints the output to terminal and `/data/log/wp-optimize-images.log`.

+#### wp-network-status
+[`wp-network-status`](/docs/man/wp-network-status) - Show status of WordPress Network (multisite) installation.
+If the site this command is run on is not a WordPress Network, a notification is shown.

 #### wp-purge-cache
 [`wp-purge-cache`](/docs/man/wp-purge-cache) - Purge all server caches: Nginx proxy cache, WordPress object cache, WordPress rewrite cache and PageSpeed cache.